cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab-integration.md

 ### 1. Obtain a GitLab Project Access Token

-To obtain a GitLab project access token, go to your GitLab project settings,create a new project access token, and copy it to be used later.
+To obtain a GitLab project access token, go to your GitLab project settings, create a new project access token, and copy it to use later.

 Follow [GitLab Docs](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) to learn more about creating a project access token.